alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

 preferred size of the child and evaluates any additional properties that may affect the actual size of the control, such as margin and alignment, and puts the child within its layout slot.
 The child does not have to (and frequently does not) fill the entire allocated space.
-After that the layout process is complete.
+After that, the layout process is complete.

 ## Standard Layout Controls